 In an attempt to steal thunder from its competitors, AT&T launched its "5GE" designation in December 2018, which the carrier says is meant to let its customers know when they are in an area with 5G Evolution coverage.
+But what is 5GE, anyway?

-Credit: AT&THere's what 5GE really means, what phones you can expect to see it on and why you shouldn't get overly excited about it.
+Here's what 5GE really means, what phones you can expect to see it on and why you shouldn't get overly excited about it.

 What is 5GE?